csh4rp/aceout/README.md

-# aceout
+# Aceout

-Sample E-Learning project created for Master Thesis.
+E-Learning project using MySQL, NHIbernate, CQRS and Reactive Angular.